 A literature review was completed using the Alberta Conservation Information Management Systems (ACIMS) Rare Plant Tracking List (ACIMS 2022) and Community Tracking list (ACIMS 2022).
 The purpose of this review is to identify potential rare plants and plant communities that can occur within the project area.
-No species or rare plants listed as sensitive have been documented within the project area or within a significant distance (10 kilometers [km]) of the project area.
-One species of rare plant listed as sensitive was found within 20 km of the project area, Iris missouriensis (Table 3).
+One rare plant (Iris missouriensis) listed as sensitive has been documented within a significant distance (10 kilometers [km]) of the project area (Table 3).
 Iris missouriensis prefers moist meadows in the transitional area between drier upland slopes, wet meadows, or seepage springs.
 Iris missouriensis generally occurs on flat areas or gentle slopes with abundant subsurface moisture.
 It is often found around moist depressions with willow thickets (COSEWIC 2010).
-Thirty-one species of non-sensitive tracked species were found within 20 km of the project footprint, with 13 occurring within 10 km.
+Twenty-nine species of non-sensitive tracked species were found within 20 km of the project footprint, with three occurring within 10 km.